Healthy Homes Assessment Crofton Downs

 Insulation Crofton Downs

-The insulation of the ceiling and underfloor has been compulsory in all rental houses since 1 July 2019.
-Property managers and landlords should make sure that the insulation is in line with this new quality.
-In certain situations, the an existing insulation on the ceiling or in the sub floor space may need to be replaced or replaced.
+Insulation for underfloor and ceilings is mandatory for all rent houses since 1 July 2019.
+All landlords and property managers must ensure that the insulation is up to standards that are in line with the latest standard.
+In some cases, an existing insulation on the ceiling or in the sub floor space might require to be added or replaced.

 Crofton Downs Moisture Ingress & Drainage

-The security of your rental home from water damage isn’t only about what’s inside the building it is also about the outside.
-You must ensure there is somewhere for rain, surface or ground water, and to prevent it from getting into the building.
-When it comes to moisture and damp it is typically the concerns you don’t notice that could become a major issue, causing damage to your investment as well as affecting your tenant’s well-being.
+Keeping your rental property safe from moisture isn’t just about the inside of the building but you must ensure there is somewhere for rain, surface and ground water to go, and stop it from coming into the building.
+When it comes to moisture and damp it’s usually not apparent that it can cause a lot of trouble and cause damages to your investment and affecting the tenant’s health.

-Rental properties must be equipped with efficient drainage to get rid of the stormwater and surface waters, and groundwater, with an appropriate outfall or runoff.
-Making sure the water has a location to go, and also that it can’t linger underneath the structures is an important aspect of maintaining your property’s dry.
+Properties that are rented must be equipped with effective drainage to remove rainwater, storm water, and ground water, which includes the proper outfall or runoff.
+Making sure that the water has a proper place to go and that it doesn’t sit beneath buildings is a vital aspect of maintaining your property’s dry.

-Alongside a drainage system to prevent moisture from entering, if your rental has an enclosed gap between your flooring and the surface, a ground moisture barrier should be put in place if it’s reasonably practicable to install it.
+In addition to a drainage system to avoid water ingress, if the apartment has an enclosed gap between your flooring and the surface, a ground moisture barrier must be installed if it is reasonably practicable to do so.

-Ground moisture barriers are typically a sheet of polythene that is placed over the ground to prevent any moisture that is present in the ground from entering the building.
-It also assists in preventing moisture damage to the underfloor insulation.
+A ground moisture barrier is usually a polythene sheet laid over the ground to prevent any moisture in the ground from rising into the structure.
+It also assists in preventing any damage to your underfloor insulation.

 moisture ingress and drainage inspection